jenkinsci/plasticscm-plugin/README.md

 workspaces**, and they must be different from one another.
 If you don't, you might risk having the plugin download the contents from two or more repositories into the same directory.

+### Poll on controller

+The Plastic SCM supports polling for repository changes.
+Polling is normally done on the agent that performed the last build, but you can choose to run the polling directly on the controller instead.
+This puts more work on the controller, but it makes polling work reliably in situations where the agents come and go; for example, when agents are provisioned on-demand in a Kubernetes cluster.

+Since polling on the controller will invoke `cm` directly on the controller, the tool must have its configuration within the `.plastic4` folder, just like on the agents.

 ### Pipelines

 If you use scripted pipelines or you want to specify the pipeline script directly in the job